M-archand/WallText/README.md

 <a name="readme-top"></a>

 > [!IMPORTANT]
 > Credits for the base plugin go to [K4ryuu](https://github.com/K4ryuu)!
-I made some changes and added several extra features.
-Can't fork it twice so had to make a new repo.
+I made some changes but can't fork it twice so had to make a new repo.

 <!-- PROJECT LOGO -->
 <br />